Postgraduate Course: Connecting Environment and Society (BIME11141)

-- Understand how ecosystem and human health is a part of a complex, dynamic system.
+- Demonstrate an in-depth understanding of how ecosystem and human health is a part of a complex, dynamic system.

-- Critically analyse complex issues affecting environmental and human health and understand that they are 'wicked' problems.
+- Critically analyse complex issues affecting environmental and human health and argue that they are 'wicked' problems.

-- Discuss the benefits and challenges associated with interdisciplinary approaches for managing these complex problems for a sustainable environment and society.
+- Differentiate and critically appraise the benefits and challenges associated with interdisciplinary approaches for managing these complex problems for a sustainable environment and society.